Places of Pilgrimage in Nepal

 Jaljaladhuri, Rolpa

-Mai Pokhari, llama
+Mai Pokhari, Ilam

-Some thirteen kilometres north of Ilam Bazaar lies the pond of Mai Pokhari, a place of pilgrimage that lies at an altitude of 2,438 meters.
-The circumference of the pond is more than one kilometre.
-Altogether there are nine ponds in the area, some large enough for boats.
-Others have layers of moss so thick that one can walk out of them.
-During Harisyani Ekadasi, a one-night fair is held at this spot; no animals are sacrificed.
+Located 13 kilometers north of Ilam Bazaar, Mai Pokhari is a pilgrimage pond at 2,438 meters above sea level.
+The pond’s circumference exceeds one kilometer, with nine other ponds nearby, some large enough for boats.
+During Harisyani Ekadasi, a one-night fair is held here without animal sacrifices.
 The area is also a picnic spot with a temple and a hermit’s cottage.
-Local people claim that Mai Pokhari is gradually moving and changing its location.
-From the llama bazaar, it takes four hours to reach Mai Pokhara by jeep.
-On the way are Chure Ghanti, Bakhaute, Dharapani and Jasbire Bahanjyang, which offer commanding views of the snowy peaks to the north.
+Local belief holds that Mai Pokhari is gradually moving.
+From Ilam Bazaar, it takes about four hours by jeep to reach Mai Pokhari, passing through scenic locations like Chure Ghanti, Bakhaute, Dharapani, and Jasbire Bahanjyang, offering views of snowy peaks to the north.

-Image: Raimond Klavins on Unsplash
+Image Credit: Raimond Klavins on Unsplash